Hovenden House, Barn and Abolition Hall: Abolition Hall

 The Jane Johnson affair caused a national controversy—largely cheered in the North, viciously condemned in the South.
-The Plymouth Friends Meeting had permitted the anti-slavery society to use its meeting house for more than two decades, but, following the suspicious burning of a local church that had hosted abolitionist speakers, permission was denied in 1856 for the first time.
-George Corson's reaction was to build a lecture hall over his carriage house to provide a space for abolitionist meetings.
+For more than two decades, the Plymouth Friends Meeting had permitted the anti-slavery society to use its meeting house, but, following the suspicious burning of a local church that had hosted abolitionist speakers, permission was denied for the first time in 1856.
+George Corson's reaction to this denial was to build a lecture hall over his carriage house for abolitionist meetings.

 He determined to build a hall, over which he could have control.
 He made quite a large one and furnished it well with seats, warmed and lighted at his own expense.
 And now we can see how convenient it was for the lecturers to make his house their temporary home.
 As time wore on more and more neighbors and friends were attracted to the meetings to hear the eloquent and earnest men and women who pictured the atrocities of slavery.

 Abolition Hall could hold up to 200 people, and provided a meeting place for the Plymouth Meeting Anti-Slavery Society and for lectures by prominent abolitionists, including Frederick Douglass, Harriet Beecher Stowe, William Lloyd Garrison and Lucretia Mott.

-George Corson died in November 1860.
+George Corson died in November 1860, more than two years before President Abraham Lincoln signed the January 1, 1863 Emancipation Proclamation.
 William Still eulogized Corson in his 1872 history of the Underground Railroad:

 There were perhaps few more devoted men than George Corson to the interests of the oppressed everywhere.
 The slave, fleeing from his master, ever found a home with him, and felt while there that no slave-hunter would get him away until every means of protection should fail.
 He was ever ready to send his horse and carriage to convey them on the road to Canada, or elsewhere toward freedom.
 His home was always open to entertain the anti-slavery advocates, and being warmly supported in the cause by his excellent wife, everything which they could do to make their guests comfortable was done.
 It is to be regretted that he died before the emancipation of the slaves, which he had so long labored for, arrived.